Hunterston Castle: Architecture and description

-The tower dates from the late 15th, or early 16th, centuries, although earlier buildings existed on the site.
-In the 17th century, a house was added to the tower to provide additional accommodation.
+The tower dates from the late 12th, or early 13th, centuries, although earlier buildings existed nearby.
+In the 18th century, a house was added to the tower to provide additional accommodation.
 In the 19th century, this was considered insufficient and a Neoclassical house, Hunterston House, was built to the north of the castle.
 In 1926 Robert Lorimer undertook an extensive restoration of the castle.
 It is a Category A listed building.

 Public Access

-Between 1974 and 1985 the castle was open to the general public daily however due to new rules and legislation by the nearby nuclear power stations they felt that having too many people in the nearby area would be a security risk but also impossible to evacuate them quickly in event of an emergency occurring at the stations.
+Between 1974 and 1985 the castle was open to the general public.
+Due to new rules and legislation by the nearby nuclear power stations which felt that having too many people in the area would be a security risk and also impossible to evacuate them quickly in event of an emergency.
 After this the castle was accessible on a case by case advance request visit only until 1994 when the castle became off limits to the public and only Clan Hunter members were allowed to visit.
-In the 2000s the castle was open one day a year as part of the opendays event, however this still caused problems due to the vicinity of the power stations so it was quietly dropped from future events and now reverted to Clan members only.

-The castle can still be viewed externally by anyone passing by as its next to a public right of way and sustrans cycle route.
+In the 2000s the castle was open one day a year as part of the opendays event, however this still caused problems due to the vicinity of the power stations so it was dropped from future events and reverted to clan members only.
+The castle can still be viewed externally as it stands next to a public right of way and a sustrans cycle route.